CS-433/cs-433-project-2-on_va_tout_casser/README.md

 use_pickle = False
 ```

 Finally, you can set this variable to True in order to re-use the data splitting and the embedding matrix if you have already run the code before.
+If set to True, do not change the parameters of Word2Vec: it will change nothing to the computation (only the previous parameters will be used), but it will change (wrongly) the values of the parameters used in the result files.